Recognized Programs

 Terriers Baseball |

-Titans Baseball Club |
+Titans Baseball |

 Toronto Mets |

 Other than at Senior, players who are involved with a recognized alternative baseball program may ONLY sign with (i) the OBA Local Association in which they live OR (ii) the OBA Local Association with which they last rostered.
-(Note: In the case of (ii), if the player was not rostered with that Local Association in 2022, a release will be required from the OBA Local Association in which they live.)
+(Note: In the case of (ii), if the player was not rostered with that Local Association in 2023, a release will be required from the OBA Local Association in which they live.)
 If the Local Association(s) referenced in (i) and (ii) decide NOT to sign the player, the player may NOT sign with any other OBA team during the current playing season.

-An OBA team may also play against any organization listed above which has been recognized under the Baseball Ontario Recognition Policy.
+An OBA team may play against any organization listed above which has been recognized under the Baseball Ontario Recognition Policy.

 REQUESTS